-The New Zealand Accounting Standards Board (NZASB) has published for public comment NZASB ED 2019-5 PBE Interest Rate Benchmark Reform.
+The New Zealand Accounting Standards Board (NZASB) has published NZASB ED 2020-5 PBE Interest Rate Benchmark Reform—Phase 2.

-The standards that would be amended are PBE IPSAS 41 Financial Instruments, PBE IFRS 9 Financial Instruments,and PBE IPSAS 29 Financial Instruments: Recognition and Measurement, as well as the related standard on disclosures, PBE IPSAS 30 Financial Instruments: Disclosures.
+The standards that would be amended are PBE IPSAS 41 Financial Instruments, PBE IFRS 9 Financial Instruments, PBE IPSAS 29 Financial Instruments: Recognition and Measurement and PBE IPSAS 30 Financial Instruments: Disclosures.

 Commenting on the Proposals

 The NZASB encourages you to read the ED and accompanying Invitation to Comment, and to comment on the proposals.

 This ED has a short 45-day comment period.
 The short comment period reflects the urgency of these issues for affected entities.